Dealing with the Loss of a Dog

 Seek out support.
 Well-meaning friends who don’t understand the bond between you and your pet may say, “He was only a dog.”
 Others may encourage you to “get another one,” as if your lifelong companion could be easily replaced.
 This can make expression of your pain even harder.
 It is important to realize that you are not alone.
 A support group can act as a wonderful resource for consolation and affirmation.

-Do What You Can to Ease the Pain of Losing a Dog
+Do What You Can to Ease the Pain of The Loss of a Dog

 Special Friendships, Special Concerns

-The death of a long-time companion can be particularly painful for those who shared a unique relationship with their pet.
-This includes anyone whose pet was the sole or primary companion, or who was either physically or emotionally dependent upon their pet.
-Children, the elderly, and handicapped pet owners often have unique bonds with companion animals and may need special attention and support when a pet dies.
+The death of a long-time companion can be particularly painful for those who shared a unique relationship with their dog.
+This includes anyone whose dog was the sole or primary companion, or who was either physically or emotionally dependent upon their dog.
+Children, the elderly, and handicapped dog owners often have unique bonds with companion animals and may need special attention and support when a dog dies.

 Recognizing the tasks of grief can give you landmarks on the path to resolution, and help you recognize that your feelings are normal.
 The term “task” is used rather than “stage” to avoid giving the impression that grief is something marked by well-defined milestones.
 The mourner should not feel that he or she must follow some pre-set list, each lasting a determined period of time.